Chemistry

 • Fermi Energy: The Fermi energy represents the maximum level of electron energy possible at absolute zero temperatures in any material.
 It comes from quantum mechanics, representing the boundary between empty and filled electron states.

-• Fermi Level: Fermi value refers to an energy level in a substance’s electronic bands where there is a 50% probability that electrons will exist even at zero temperature, serving as an indication of chemical potency within its material makeup.
+• Fermi Level: Fermi value refers to an energy level in a substance’s electronic bands where there is 50% probability that electrons will exist even at zero temperature, serving as an indication of chemical potency within its material makeup.

 2. Influences external to oneself